FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 - [ ] The report text, including figure and table captions, follows VISC conventions (refer to the [writing guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing) as needed)
     - [ ] The sample type is accurate (e.g., serum, plasma, PBMC)
     - [ ] Objectives follow the SAP and study protocol
-    - [ ] Results and summary sections map to the objectives
+    - [ ] Results and summary of main results sections map to the objectives
     - [ ] Text is spell-checked (including captions and footnotes)
-    - [ ] The correct tense is used throughout the report
+    - [ ] The correct tense (generally past tense) is used throughout the report
     - [ ] Capitalization is correct and consistent
-    - [ ] Acronyms are introduced the first time they're used within a major section
+    - [ ] Acronyms and abbreviations are introduced the first time they are used
-- [ ] I have reviewed the Results section
+- [ ] I have reviewed the results carefully
+    - [ ] Everything mentioned in the Summary of Main Results is also in the Results section
-    - [ ] Figures and tables are sorted in parallel with results, and figure and table references are correct
+    - [ ] Statements in Results section are correct (including p-values) and supported by the correct figure and table references
-    - [ ] Results listed in the text are correct and support my statements
-        - [ ] Variables are used in referring to numeric values in the results section (to minimize human error)
+        - [ ] Variables are used in referring to numeric values in the Results section (to minimize human error)
+    - [ ] Figures and tables are sorted in parallel with mentions in Results section
     - [ ] Figures look right (refer to the [figure guidelines](https://github.com/FredHutch/VISC-Documentation/blob/main/Programming/figure-guidelines.md) as needed)
         - [ ] The appropriate number of axis tick marks is present (at least 3) for each figure
         - [ ] Text is not cut off (facet labels, legends, titles)
     - [ ] Tables look right
         - [ ] Text is not running off the page
         - [ ] Significance highlighting is as expected

 ## Notes